-Once you begin to look for your new home, your real estate agent will probably ask you if you have been pre-qualified or pre-approved.
-That’s because having a pre-approval or pre-qualification will put you in a better position as a home buyer, and home sellers will know that you are a serious and qualified buyer.
+Once you begin to look for your new home, your Real estate agent will ask if you have been pre-qualified or pre-approved for a mortgage loan.
+Completing this process will put you in a better position as a home buyer, and home sellers will know that you are a serious and qualified buyer.

 It is important to understand the difference between a pre-approval and pre-qualification when you are negotiating the purchase of a home.

 As your mortgage consultant, Marimark Mortgage will issue you a pre-qualification letter.
 To determine how much of a loan you should qualify for, we will gather information about your current income, assets, and debt obligations.
 Then, with your permission, we will obtain your credit report and then look at the various programs available to meet your needs.